 Enjoying being one of the highly successful orchestral composers, Sheng has also demonstrated his gift in the theater.
-From 1989 to 1992 Sheng served as the Composer-in-Residence at the Lyric Opera of Chicago.
-The experience helped shape Sheng as an operatic composer.
+Currently, with co-librettist David Henry Hwang, Sheng’s new opera Dream of the Red Chamber, commissioned by the San Francisco Opera, will be premiered in the fall of 2016.
+Sheng’s experience from his first appointment in the U.S as the Composer-in-Residence at the Lyric Opera of Chicago (1989-1992) helped shape Sheng as an operatic composer.
 In collaboration with librettist Andrew Porter, Sheng created his first opera The Song of Majnun (1992)— a one-act of a Persian ‘Romeo and Juliet’ story.
 The opera subsequently received five other productions nationwide and was recorded by the Houston Grand Opera on the Delos label in 1997.
 Sheng’s natural talent in opera was further proven by two other major stage works, The Silver River and Madam Mao.
-A two-act opera, Madam Mao, commissioned and premiered by the Santa Fe Opera in 2003, portrays Jiang Qing, Chairman Mao’s repressed, vengeful wife who was one of the leading architects of the Chinese Cultural Revolution.
-Set to a libretto by the stage director Colin Graham, the work garnered worldwide acclaim.
+Madam Mao, a two-act full opera, commissioned and premiered by the Santa Fe Opera in 2003, portrays Jiang Qing, Chairman Mao’s repressed, vengeful wife who was one of the leading architects of the Chinese Cultural Revolution.
+Set to a libretto by the librettist and stage director Colin Graham, the work garnered worldwide acclaim.
 Said The New York Times, “Sheng’s [style] is an exquisite blend of the musical East and West… the orchestra writing is brilliant” Michael Kennedy of the Telegraph (London) called it “…extraordinary music and a riveting evening in the theater.”
 The multi-cultural music theater work The Silver River (co-commissioned by the Kennedy Center for the Performing Arts, the Chamber Music Society of Lincoln Center, The Santa Fe Chamber Music Festival, Chamber Music Northwest in Portland, OR.), with a libretto by the noted playwright David Henry Hwang, received a visually stunning production staged by Ong Keng Sen, the world renowned Singaporean director.
-The production was co-commissioned with the Prince Music Theater in Philadelphia and premiered by the Spoleto festival, USA, in 2000.
+The production was cocommissioned with the Prince Music Theater in Philadelphia and premiered by the Spoleto festival, USA, in 2000.
 The Silver River has been performed subsequently in Philadelphia, in Singapore by Theaters Works, and it was a highlight of the Lincoln Center Festival in 2002.
 It was presented by the University Music Society at University of Michigan in 2007.

 Sheng is also one of the most favored living chamber music composers.
 Sheng has worked with the Takasc Quartet, the Emerson Quartet, the Shanghai Quartet, the St. Petersburg String Quartet, the Daedalus Quartet, and many others.
 Among Sheng’s chamber music works that have been enjoying frequent world wide performances are Four Movements for Piano Trio, Tibetan Dance, Srting Quartet #3, String Quartet #4, Seven Tunes Heard in China, The Stream Flows, and Concertino for Clarinet and String Quartet (1994).
 In 2007, Sheng’s String Quartet #5 was commissioned and premiered by the Emerson Quartet.
 It soon became a highlight of the quartet’s concerts in U.S. and Europe.